Founder and Executive Director

 Alex’s career has been split between professional services in Silicon Valley and rural organizing and political strategy.
 He served as a Project Manager and then Creative Manager at the global branding firm Catchword, based in Oakland, CA, where he worked with Fortune 500 companies in the food and beverage, e-commerce, and automotive sectors, among others.
 He also led research efforts around market and branding trends, as well as the impact of the introduction of thousands of new gTLDs that started in 2013.

 Alex has also served as Senior Staff in various capacities on four political campaigns in New England and upstate New York.
-At CORI, he has focused his research on rural workforce automation, business acceleration and incubation, and rural entrepreneurship.
+At RISI, he has focused his research on rural workforce automation, business acceleration and incubation, and rural entrepreneurship.

 Alex holds a BA from Wesleyan University.